spacetelescope/jwst/docs/jwst/data_products/nonscience_products.rst

 Dark exposure: ``dark``
 ^^^^^^^^^^^^^^^^^^^^^^^
-Dark exposures processed by the :ref:`calwebb_dark <calwebb_dark>` pipeline result in a product that has the same structure and content as the ramp_ product described above.
+Dark exposures processed by the :ref:`calwebb_dark <calwebb_dark>` pipeline result in a product that has the same structure and content as the :ref:`ramp <ramp>` product described above.
 The details are as follows:

 +-----+------------+----------+-----------+---------------------------------+